Waiving 8th Semester of Residency

 Students have the right to petition for a waiver of the final semester of full-time study in the day school.* A waiver will be considered for extraordinary reasons.
 A student’s formal, written petition shall consist of the following:

-2. a letter of support from the student’s academic advisor that provides an assurance of completion of the advisee’s degree by the proposed date of completion, and an affirmation that the policy exception makes good sense with respect to the student’s Providence College education.
+- a letter of support from the student’s academic advisor; for students in the PCSB, the endorsement of the PCSB Dean’s Office that provides an assurance of completion of the advisee’s degree by the proposed date of completion, as well as the advisability of the proposed petition.

 The material for the petition for waiver (both the student’s and advisor’s) must be received electronically by email (email@example.com) no later than the last official day of the semester in which the student is planning to submit his/her petition.
 Any letters received after the deadline will not be considered until the following semester.